Famous TV shows that ended in controversy

 You may also like: Fan campaigns that saved TV shows from cancellation

-Edie Falco won an Emmy for her turn as the chronically stressed, pill-popping ER nurse Jackie Peyton on HBO’s critically acclaimed drama.
+Edie Falco won an Emmy for her turn as the chronically stressed, pill-popping ER nurse Jackie Peyton on Showtime’s critically acclaimed drama.
 The show sparked controversy immediately after it debuted—with the New York State Nurses Association denouncing the anti-hero’s flagrant disregard for the profession's Code of Ethics.
 Fans were both confused and disheartened by the intentionally ambiguous series finale, which fails to specify whether Jackie lives of dies after an intentional overdose.

 Little House on the Prairie